rly758/rly758/README.md

 ## Introduction

 Hi, and thank you for taking the time to visit my GitHub.
 I'm Richard, a recent graduate of UC Davis with a M.S. in Statistics.
 Here I have uploaded some of my projects/reports (a few were completed with small teams) from my coursework at UC Davis.
 In addition, I intend to upload more individual projects as they are completed.
-The primary purpose of this is to demonstrate my knowledge and skills, as well as what I may be currently working on or learning.
+The primary purpose of this is to demonstrate my knowledge and skills, as well as share what I may be currently working on or learning.

 ### Education